 Am I Eligible for a Lawsuit if I Used Generic Acetaminophen?

-Many pregnant people take generic acetaminophen, which tends to be cheaper than the brand name product.
+Many pregnant people take generic acetaminophen, which tends to be cheaper than the brand-name product.
 Regardless of the type of acetaminophen you took during pregnancy, you could still be eligible for a lawsuit against the manufacturer if your child was diagnosed with autism.
-Thus, if you used generic acetaminophen our Tylenol autism lawyers want to speak with you right away.
+Thus, if you used generic acetaminophen, our Tylenol autism lawyers want to speak with you immediately.

 What Evidence Could Be Used to Prove Tylenol Use During Pregnancy?